 - With less than 170 calories, this is the best way to eat okra.
-It needs only a fraction of the oil that you use for frying battered okra.
+It needs less oil that you use for sauteing on stove-top.

 - It is a quick and easy side dish with a few basic ingredients you’ll most probably have in your kitchen.
 If you’re looking for easy ladies finger recipes for rice, this would be perfect for a vegan dinner or lunch with rice and curry like chana masala and sprouted mung beans curry.
 (I’ve listed more pairing suggestions below.)

-- The slime gets totally removed from okra without spending much time frying or sauteing on the stovetop.
-Imagine being able to cook a healthy side dish without literally sweating out.
+- The stickiness gets totally removed without spending much time frying or sauteing on the stovetop.
+Imagine being able to cook a healthy side dish without literally sweating out!